AdobeDocs/learning-manager.en/help/migrated/authors/frequently-asked-questions-for-authors.md

 Author would come across these terms while creating courses.

 **Test out modules** represent the core modules of the course.
-If a learner completes this important module, then it can be considered as course completion even though the learner doesn’t complete the actual contents of the course.
+If a learner completes this important module, then it can be considered as course completion even though the learner doesn't complete the actual contents of the course.

 **Content modules** represent actual course curriculum.
 Learner can better understand the complete contents of the course by going through these contents.